The flat-sky approximation to galaxy number counts -- redshift space correlation function: Results

 \subsubsection{All terms}

 In figure~\ref{f:all_all_multipoles} we show the comparison of the full-sky result with the flat-sky approximation, when using all of the terms discussed earlier (density, RSD, Doppler, and lensing, and their cross-correlations).
-The results indicate that the flat-sky approximation agrees up to 10\% with the full-sky result for the $\ell = 0, 2$ multipoles for all separations and redshifts, while the $\ell = 4$ multipole is somewhat worse, and the error rises above 10\% with respect to the full-sky result for $r \gtrsim 200\,\text{Mpc}/h$ at all redshifts.
+The results indicate that the flat-sky approximation agrees up to 10\% with the full-sky result for the monopole and the quadrupole for all separations and redshifts, while the hexadecapole is somewhat worse, and the error rises above 10\% with respect to the full-sky result for $r \gtrsim 200\,\text{Mpc}/h$ at all redshifts.

 Since the lensing-lensing contribution is the one that is the most time-consuming to compute, in figure~\ref{f:all_all_len_flat_multipoles} we show results when we only consider the lensing-lensing contribution computed in the flat-sky approximation, while all of the others are computed in full-sky.